-When Sabet and Suzy Kuj first came to South Sudan in the late 1990s, they found a great need to help and provide medical care, which was basically nonexistent at the time.
+When Suzy Kuj first came to South Sudan in 1999, she found a great need to help and provide medical care, which was basically non-existent at the time.
 Life was short and death was common.
 Malnutrition, malaria and meningitis killed many daily.
-Starting from nothing a medical care facility was begun and has grown to meet the needs of the people in the area of Tonj.
+Starting with nothing but praying and believing in a Mighty God, a medical care facility was begun and has grown to meet the needs of the people in the area of Tonj.

-Today a small clinic manned by Dr. Tom, an American medical doctor, 2 nurse-midwives, a clinical officer and a Kenyan lab technition.
-This staff also trains the local Sudanese young men and women who work hard to learn to care for their people and interpret for the providers.
+Today IDAT operates a rural Mission Hospital lead by missionary Dr. Jono Macleod and native CO Joseph Maker, along with professional staff trained through IDAT.
+This includes 4 clinical officers, 4 midwives, 3 nurses, a lab technician and a pharmacist.
+This team also trains the local Sudanese young men and women who work hard to learn to care for their people.
 The basic staff is also aided by doctors, nurses and other health profesionals who come from all over the world to share the love of Christ through medical missions and share the gospel with the patients and their families.
 The staff likes to say “meds and equipment often we have not, but through God's strength we can do a lot.”

-Daily the staff sees 80-140 medical patients and does 30-40 prenatal visits.
-The midwives also do 30- 40 deliveries a month.
+We are treating between 100 and 200 patients and 30-50 antenatal consultations a day.
+The midwives also average 45 deliveries in a month.
 Other services provided are wound care, burn care and minor surgeries.
 Emergency services are provided 24/7 and though they try to concentrate on women and children, the staff has responded in emergencies to take care of dozens of gun shot victims during the cattle wars and numerous auto accident victims.

 The staff also provides immunizations for tetanus, DPT, polio, measles and BCG.
 Health education is provided and home visits are made.
 Always the Gospel is shared and the patients are prayed for.
-All know it is God who heals and all strive for Him to receive all the glory for the works He does through the team, whether it be the missionaries or paid Kenyan and local staff.
+All know it is God who heals and all strive for Him to receive all the glory for the works He does through the team, whether it be the missionaries or national staff.

 Services are provided basically free of charge and all funding comes from loving donors from all over the world but mainly from individual Christian brothers and sisters in the USA who support the work through their prayers and finances.
-We are continuing to try to expand our services and when road conditions permit, we take our mobile medical care to outlying villlages, an outreach we are trying to do more frequently each year.
-A new and much improved clinic/hospital with a surgical theatre, electricity and running water is now under construction with a date to move in set for 2014.
-We are also seeing the local staff originally trained by one of our community health workers now off to school in Kenya training to be clinical officers.
-Someday we hope the staff will be mostly South Sudanese nationals who will be assisted by visiting missionaries.
+We are continuing to try to expand our services and when road conditions permit, we take our mobile medical care to outlying villages, an outreach we are trying to do more frequently each year.